 Course Code: tqf

-In this lesson, you will learn what makes people tick and how to manage change.
-You need to know what motivates people in order to successfully work with and direct them.
-You will learn why people resist forces of change and look at ways to manage change.
+In this lesson, you'll learn what makes people tick and how to manage change.
+Reaching quality levels you desire will require dedication from everyone in the organization, so you need to know what motivates people in order to successfully work with and direct them.
+Also, as you work with people, you're faced with change.
+You'll learn about forces for change, why people resist these forces, and how to manage change.

 Tony Swaim has helped many clients, colleagues, and students reach their professional and personal goals.
 He has been an online instructor since 1998 and has taught at colleges and universities across the United States since 1981.
 His focus areas are project management, Six Sigma, and supply chain management.
 Tony manages a successful consulting firm, and his industry experience includes 20 years of supply chain management.
 He earned a Doctorate in Business Administration from Kennesaw State University and holds professional certifications in six disciplines, including the Project Management Professional (PMP)® certification from the Project Management Institute (PMI)® and Certified Six Sigma Black Belt (CSSBB)® from the American Society for Quality (ASQ)®.

-There are no prerequisites for this course.
+There are no prerequisites to take this course.

-A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits!
+A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

-Once a session starts, two lessons will be released each week, for the six-week duration of your course.
+Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

-Keep in mind that the interactive discussion area for each lesson automatically closes 2 weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The Final Exam will be released on the same day as the last lesson.
-Once the Final Exam has been released, you will have 2 weeks plus 10 days to complete the Final and finish any remaining lessons in your course.
+The final exam will be released on the same day as the last lesson.
+Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.